arduent/c_stellar_sdk/docs/glossary.md

 A **limit order** is an order to trade at a *given* price, and it lives in the **orderbook** until a market order clears it.

-Limit orders provide liquidity to the market, by exposing themselves to be fulfilled by market orders.
+Limit orders *provide liquidity to the market*, by exposing themselves to be fulfilled by market orders.

 ### Market order

 A **market order** is an order (to buy or sell) that is to be executed immediately, regardless of price.

-Market orders take liquidity away from the market, by fulfilling limit orders.
+Market orders *take liquidity away from the market*, by fulfilling limit orders.

 ### Orderbook

 The **orderbook**, also called the **limit orderbook** or the book of **limit orders**, is the list of all limit orders (both **bids** and **asks**).
+The amount of **limit orders** in the **orderbook** is a rough/naive measure of **liquidity**.

 ### Bid